Finite volume schemes and Lax-Wendroff consistency: Stability, compactness, convergence

 In the nonlinear case, weak convergence is not sufficient; indeed, if a sequence $(u_n)_\nnn$ converges only weakly in a Lebesgue space to a limit $u$, there is no reason why the sequence $(f(u_n))_\nnn$ should converge to $f(u)$, even weakly.

 \paragraph{- \emph{Elliptic and parabolic equations}.}

 In the elliptic or parabolic setting, one of the fundamental tools to obtain more compactness is Kolmogorov's compactness theorem, a consequence of which is that any bounded sequence of $L^p$, $1\le p <+\infty$ which is ``equicontinuous on average'' admits a convergent sub-sequence (see for example \cite[Theorem 8.16]{totoro}).
-Equicontinuity in mean amounts to showing that the difference between the function and its translates in time and space converges to $0$ in the $L^p$ norm, uniformly with respect to the time and space step, see for example \cite[Lemma 18.3]{book} in the case of a nonlinear parabolic equation of the Stefan type.
+Equicontinuity in mean amounts to showing that the difference between the function and its translates in time and space converges to $0$ in the $L^p$ norm, uniformly with respect to the time and space step, see for example \cite[Lemma 18.3]{book} in the case of a nonlinear parabolic equation of Stefan type.
 Once the compactness of the sequence of approximate solutions in $L^2(L^2)$ is proven, we can then exhibit a sub-sequence tending to $\bar u $ in $L^2(L^2)$.

 By passing to the limit in the ``very weak'' form of the scheme (that is with the discrete divergence of the discrete normal derivatives of the test functions) we can then show, as in the linear case, that each term (in time and space) converges to the corresponding term in the ``very weak'' formulation of the continuous problem.
 In the case of the Stefan problem, namely $\partial_t u -\Delta \varphi(u)=0$, this gives the convergence of the approximate solutions to the exact solution if $\varphi$ is an increasing Lipschitz continuous fucntion.
 There is however an additional difficulty if $\varphi$ is only nondecreasing.
 In this case, it is possible to prove compactness in $L^2(L^2)$ of $\varphi(u_{\mathrm {app}})$ (where $u_{\mathrm{app}}$ is the approximate solution) but not of $u_{\mathrm{app}}$ for which only an $L^2(L^2)$ bound holds.
 It is possible however to conclude using the Minty trick (see \cite[Chapter 4]{book}).

 \paragraph{- \emph{Hyperbolic equations}} Now consider a nonlinear hyperbolic conservation law of the form

 If $f\in C^1(\xR, \xR^n)$ and $u_{\rm ini} \in L^\infty$, there exists a unique entropy solution of this problem \cite{krushkov}.
 In order to show that a scheme approximates this entropy solution, it is first shown that it satisfies a discrete entropy equation.